-The Bryce Wildlife Adventure Museum, or Museum of the Paunsaugant, is one man’s dream.
+The Bryce Wildlife Adventure Museum is one man’s dream.
 This museum opened 10 years ago and lies just west of Bryce City on Highway 12.

 The museum curator has been collecting animals for about 50 years.
 You will find just about every animal you can imagine, and many that you cannot imagine stuffed inside of this museum.
 There are so many animals that I actually turned to my wife and said, “This place is like Cabela’s on steroids!”
-(Note: If you don’t like animals in taxidermy form, you’ll obviously want to avoid this museum).
+(Note: If you don’t like animals in taxidermy form, you’ll obviously want to avoid the Bryce Wildlife Museum).

 There are two levels to the museum.
 The ground floor contains a gift shop, an African safari room, and a huge open room with close to 20 separate displays representing different scenes.
 Each scene has 10+ animals.
 There are really a lot of animals in this museum!
 Our 3 year-old loved the alligator and returned several times to look at it.
 Some of our other favorites were the manta ray and the mountain lions.